digitalformula/diy-nas/readme-centos.md

-# DIY NAS December 2020
+# DIY NAS August 2020

 The information contained in this document is aimed at those wanting to build a Linux-based DIY NAS.
 These are the steps I have followed for my build and may come in useful.

-**Note:** If you read my last guide that covered similar instructions for CentOS 8, this might look familiar.
-I'm re-writing it due to the recent RedHat announcement that CentOS Linux is being "killed off" in favour of CentOS Stream.
-"That's a big no from me, dawg."

 **Disclaimer: There is absolutely no warranty, express or implied, in ANY of the information contained below.
 If you use any of this information, you do so at your own risk.
 The writers of this content are not responsible for any loss of any kind that may arise from the use of this information.
 You assume all responsibility for using or not using this information!**

 An important consideration before taking any of the advice in this document is that the choice of hardware is completely up to you.
-For reference, this info was prepared and tested on a Ubuntu 20.04.1 virtual machine, then used in production on physical hardware.
+For reference, this info was prepared and tested on a CentOS 8.2 virtual machine, then used in production on physical hardware.

 *Configuration steps will be different if you choose a different Linux distribution.
-The steps will be identical if you use Ubuntu 20.04.1 but I can't guarantee the steps will be identical on any other distribution.
-To keep things simple, the operating system in use through this document will be referred to simply as "Ubuntu".*
+The steps will be identical if you use CentOS 8.2 but I can't guarantee the steps will be identical on any other distribution.
+To keep things simple, the operating system in use through this document will be referred to simply as "CentOS".*

 ## Credit